ShashankKumbhare/traffic-light-classifier/README.md

 #### <span style="color:skyblue"> Hues extraction </span>

 For a single image, the classifier extracts the following hues from the 3 regions:
-1. Model's red    hues extracted from the light located in model's red    light region.
+1. Model's red    hues from the light located in model's red    light region.
-2. Model's yellow hues extracted from the light located in model's yellow light region.
+2. Model's yellow hues from the light located in model's yellow light region.
-3. Model's green  hues extracted from the light located in model's green  light region.
+3. Model's green  hues from the light located in model's green  light region.

 #### <span style="color:red"> Probabilistic model </span>